levs57/gloom/README.md

 ./gloom add vaultname : will create a vault with this name.

 ./gloom otp vaultname : will output current OTP codes for this vault.
 Press q to exit.

+./gloom unseal vaultname : will output the base32-encoded secret.